 Since food is made of a mixture of omega-3's and omega-6's, obviously these two fatty acids are continually giving contradictory instructions to cells.
 Which prevails - those for health or those for disease - depends on the ratio of the two fatty acids in your diet and hence in your cells.

-If your cells are flooded with omega-6 fatty acids, the resulting oversupply of overactive prostaglandins will run amok, generating disease.
+If your cells are flooded with omega-6 fatty acids, the resulting oversupply of overactive prostaglandins will create chaos, generating disease.
 If you have sufficient omega-3 fatty acids, they can check or cool down the arachidonic engine that is spewing out disease-producing eicosanoids.

 Our intake of fatty acids should look more like this diagram:

-Your cells are a battleground where omega-3 and omega-6 fatty acids compete for supremacy.
-And which one wins day after day determines the state of your health.
+So far we've learned that our cells are a battleground where omega-3 and omega-6 fatty acids compete for supremacy.
+And which one wins day after day determines the state of our health.
+Looking at the general state of health in Western countries, which one do you think is winning?

 By contrast, Eskimos, who are known for their very low rates of chronic disease, eat three time more omega-3's than omega-6's, primarily due to their high fish consumption.

-Obviously, human bodies require a minimum dose of omega-3 fatty acids and not getting them, can bring a lot of health problems.
+Obviously, human bodies require a minimum dose of omega-3 fatty acids and not getting them can bring a lot of health problems.
+The more we enjoy the benefits of fish oil the fewer health problems we have.

 If you typically eat 2,000 calories a day and you don't have any serious health condition, you need at least 650 milligrams daily of omega-3 fatty acids, say experts, to keep healthy.